US Customs Clearance Guide: Process & Advanced Terms (Updated 2026)

 Two roles are essential in the customs process:

-Customs Broker: For most businesses, the key to a seamless customs clearance procedure is a customs broker (or customs clearance agent).
-They are licensed professionals authorized by U.S. CBP to act on behalf of importers, manage documentation, and ensure compliance.
+- Customs Broker: For most businesses, the key to a seamless customs clearance procedure is a customs broker (or customs clearance agent).
+They are licensed professionals authorized by U.S. CBP to act on behalf of importers, manage documentation, and maintain compliance.
+Zbao Logistics provides in-house customs clearance services with licensed brokers.

 The 4 Key Steps of the Customs Clearance Process